SeasideSt/Seaside-Legacy30/repository/Seaside-Adaptors-Comanche.package/WAKomEncoded39.class/README.md

-I have exactly the same resposibility as WAKomEncoded and are only provided for compatility reasons with old versions.
+I have exactly the same resposibility as WAKomEncoded and am only provided for compatility reasons with old versions.
 I should not be used anymore.